Towards Bridging Language Gaps in OSS with LLM-Driven Documentation Translation: Introduction Background

 \section{Introduction \& Background}

 Users, contributors, and maintainers all play an integral part in the success and sustainability of open source innovation, which means providing valuable support for all roles is beneficial.
-Written documentation serves as a fundamental source of support in open source projects.
+Written documentation serves as a fundamental source of support in open source projects \cite{carvalho2013open}.
 One vital piece of documentation in open source repositories is the \textsc{ReadMe} file usually in markdown format \cite{gruber2012markdown}, which plays a vital role in introducing new users and potential contributors to the software project, making its content essential \cite{prana2019categorizing}.
 The importance of the \textsc{ReadMe} file has attracted attention from researchers who evaluate how these files are created \cite{liu2022readme}, how useful they are to users and contributors, and which techniques maintainers can adopt to improve them.
 Recent findings \cite{venigalla2024there,wang2023study,prana2019categorizing} have shown a positive correlation between a repository's \textsc{ReadMe} file content and various repository meta-characteristics such as popularity, development progress, and community size, emphasizing the importance of high-quality, accessible \textsc{ReadMe} files across repositories.
 Another study \cite{SummarizationOfReadme} proposed the use of transformers to summarize extremely long \textsc{ReadMe} files, thereby supporting better comprehension.
-While the ability to leverage the \textsc{ReadMe}, and other documentation, is important and valuable to all parties, studies suggest existing documentation may not be accessible to diverse audiences~\cite{carvalho2013open, adejumo2024towards},also, studies \cite{guizani2021long,guizani2022perceptions} revealed that lack of documentation in preferred languages presents contributor challenges and that contributors who are not confident in English are more likely to report struggles in following discussions.
-This accessibility challenge could become even more problematic as a recent report~\cite{GitHubReport} from GitHub reveals a growing contribution index from non-English speaking countries all over the globe, further emphasizing the need to understand and improve the current state of documentation accessibility.
+While the ability to leverage the \textsc{ReadMe}, and other documentation, is important and valuable to all parties, studies suggest existing documentation may not be accessible to diverse audiences~\cite{carvalho2013open, adejumo2024towards}.
+Prior work revealed challenges faced by contributors due to a lack of documentation in preferred languages and that contributors who are not confident in English are more likely to report struggles in following discussions \cite{guizani2021long,guizani2022perceptions}.
+With the growing contribution index from non-English speaking countries all over the globe ~\cite{GitHubReport} there is an even more pressing need to understand and improve the current state of documentation accessibility.